German train strike to hit as school holidays start

-The strike by the drivers' union is due to start at 3 p.m.(1400 BST) on Friday for freight traffic and at 2 a.m. on Saturday for passenger trains.
+The strike by the drivers' union is due to start at 3 p.m.(1300 GMT) on Friday for freight traffic and at 2 a.m. on Saturday for passenger trains.
 The walkout, which comes as school holidays start in many of Germany's federal states, is due to end on Monday at 4 a.m.

 GDL is seeking a 5 percent pay rise for drivers and a shortening of their working week to 37 hours from 39 hours.
 The union also wants a mandate to negotiate for train guards and other personnel, something Deutsche Bahn has rejected.